Flemmie Pansy Kittrell: Career

-After she completed her undergraduate degree in 1928, she briefly taught at a high school before becoming the Dean of Students and the Director of Home Economics at Bennett College, a historically Black women's college in Greensboro, North Carolina.
+After she completed her undergraduate degree in 1928, Kittrell briefly taught at a high school before becoming the Dean of Students and the Director of Home Economics at Bennett College, a historically Black women's college in Greensboro, North Carolina.
 She remained in that role from 1928–1940, while simultaneously pursuing her graduate degrees at Cornell.
 She left Bennett College in 1940 to return to her alma mater, Hampton Institute, as a professor of Nutrition and Child Development, Dean of Women, and Director of the Department of Home Economics.
 Kittrell established nursery programs at Bennett and at Hampton in these roles, and then in her next role at Howard University, establishing all three over one decade.

 In 1944, Kittrell left Hampton Institute to become head of the Home Economics Department at Howard University in Washington, D.C., where she remained for 30 years.
 There she developed a broader curriculum for home economics, including blending courses in other areas such as biology and engineering.
 In 1949, Kittrell was asked to act as a consultant on the Executive Committee of the 1950 Midcentury White House Conference for Children and Youth, which built on her previous involvement with U.S. government programs, such as Truman's 1946 school lunch program.
 Kittrell's interests in civil rights and family-focused policies aligned well with Truman's priorities at the time, and in 1960, she again attended the White House Conference on Children and Youth.
-This influence was critical in the development of Head Start, which was launched in 1965.
+Her influence was critical in the development of the Head Start program, which was launched in 1965.

-In 1946, Kittrell began an international crusade to improve nutrition which continued for the remainder of her life, complementing her important work in the United States.
-She worked as an expert for the U.S. government and various mission and peace groups beginning in 1946 when the State Department sent her to lead a group to Liberia to strengthen diplomatic ties through home economics.
-She completed substantial research and found the diet of the people to be severely lacking in proteins and vitamins.
+In 1946, Kittrell began an international crusade to improve nutrition that continued for the remainder of her life, complementing her important work in the United States.
+She worked as an expert for the U.S. government and various missionary and peace groups beginning in 1946 when the State Department chose her to lead a group to Liberia to strengthen diplomatic ties through home economics.
+She completed substantial research, and found the diet of the people to be severely lacking in proteins and vitamins.
 Her reports on "hidden hunger", a type of malnutrition in people with full stomachs, led to many changes in the agricultural practices of Liberia and other countries.
 President Tubman of Liberia gave her an award for her service to the country.

-She went on to draw from the United Nations Charter in her international advocacy.
+Kittrell went on to draw from the United Nations Charter in her international advocacy.
 This work continued through her State Department connections and included the U.S. government Point Four Program, the Ford Foundation, the U.S. Information Service, and the U.S. Agency for International Development.
 In 1949, while serving as a Fulbright Scholar–one of the earliest Black women to receive this honor–Kittrell created a college-level training program for home economics in Baroda College, India.